RayChu92/Math204/content/Math204/syllabus.md

 ## Overview

 The goal of this course is to prepare students for the Basic Qualification Exam.
 There will be two lectures a week.
-Lectures will focus on both the theory and problem solving techniques for problems that frequently show up on the analysis and linear algebra portion of the basic.
+Lectures will be focused on both the theory and problem solving techniques for problems that frequently show up on the analysis and linear algebra portion of the basic.
 There will be a heavier emphasis on the analysis poriton of the exam.

 Starting in week 2, students will be given a **weekly** **quiz** during the first 10 minutes of the course on Mondays.